megawac/MutationObserver.js/README.md

 I've tested and verified compatibility in the following browsers

-* Internet Explorer 9, 10 in win7 and win8
+* Internet Explorer 8 (emulated), 9, 10 in win7 and win8
-* Firefox 21, 24, 26 in OSX, win7 and win8
+* Firefox 4, 21, 24, 26 in OSX, win7 and win8
-* Opera 12.16 in win7
+* Opera 11.8, 12.16 in win7
 * Safari 6.0.5 on OSX
 * "Internet" on Android HTC One V
+* Blackberry 6.0.16

 Try [running the test suite](https://rawgithub.com/megawac/MutationObserver.js/master/test/index.html) and see some simple example usage:

 * http://jsbin.com/uxAQEWuL/3 listen to images being appended dynamically
 * http://jsbin.com/uxAQEWuL/5 autoscroll an element as new content is added

-See http://dev.opera.com/articles/view/mutation-observers-tutorial/ for sample usage.
+See http://dev.opera.com/articles/view/mutation-observers-tutorial/ for some sample usage.